celestiaorg/celestia-app/test/e2e/readme.md

-# End to End Testing
+# End-to-End Testing

-Celestia uses the [knuu](https://github.com/celestiaorg/knuu) framework to orchestrate clusters of nodes in a network for end to end testing.
+Celestia uses the [knuu](https://github.com/celestiaorg/knuu) framework to orchestrate clusters of nodes in a network for end-to-end testing.
 This relies on Docker and a kubeconfig (in `~/.kube/config`) to access the Kubernetes cluster.

-End to end tests pull docker images from ghcr.io/celestiaorg/celestia-app.
+End-to-end tests pull docker images from `ghcr.io/celestiaorg/celestia-app`.
 These are automatically published when tagging a new release or when opening a pull request.
 If you wish to manually test a specific commit, you can manually publish the image by first running `make build-ghcr-docker` (from the root directory) and then running `make publish-ghcr-docker`.
-You must have permission to push to the ghcr.io/celestiaorg/celestia-app repository.
+You must have permission to push to the `ghcr.io/celestiaorg/celestia-app` repository.

 ## Usage